Antonio Parlade Jr.: Early life and education

-Antonio Parlade Jr. was born on July 26, 1965 in Ligao, Albay but grew up in Daraga.
+Antonio Parlade Jr. was born on July 26, 1965, in Ligao, Albay but grew up in Daraga.
 His father Antonio Sr. was a farmer while her mother Manuela was a school teacher.
 He is the second eldest among four brothers.
 Under an agreement he was supposed to pursue priesthood while his elder brother was to enter the military.
 His brother failed to resolve issues on his dental health which was a prerequisite for him to get admitted to the Philippine Military Academy (PMA).
 Antonio Jr. entered the PMA in his brother's stead graduating, due to the experiences he witnessed in his hometown, as abuses from the CPP/New People's Army (NPA) were rampant, and the NPA once held the Bicol Region as one of its hotspots.
 These experiences prompted Parlade Jr.'s the Philippine Military Academy (PMA) in 1983.

 Parlade was in the PMA during the waning days of the Marcos administration, and was still a cadet when the People Power Revolution resulted in the ouster and exile of Ferdinand Marcos and his family.
 Parlade Jr graduated from the academy as the Class Bawaw (Adjutant) of the "Hinirang" Class of 1987 - one of two batches of PMA cadets to graduate under the revolutionary government set up by Corazon Aquino before the promulgation of the 1987 Philippine constitution.

-Parlade later also completed the Special Forces Operations Course, the Command and General Staff Course at the United States Army Command and General Staff College at Fort Leavenworth, Leavenworth County, Kansas and the Executive Course on Defense Decision Making at Naval Postgraduate School, in Monterey, California.
+Parlade later also completed the Special Forces Operations Course, the Command and General Staff Course at the United States Army Command and General Staff College at Fort Leavenworth, Leavenworth County, Kansas, and the Executive Course on Defense Decision Making at Naval Postgraduate School, in Monterey, California.
 Parlade returned to Fort Leavenworth to hold his a Master's degree in Military Arts and Science, and also received his Master of Arts for Strategic Studies at the Deakin University in Melbourne, Australia.

 Military career

-Through his career in the Armed Froces, Parlade became commander of various posts in the army, such as the Chief of Public Affairs Office and Spokesman for the Philippine Army, the Chief of Staff for Headquarters and Headquarters Support Group, and as Chief for Information Operations Division.
+Through his career in the Armed Forces, Parlade became commander of various posts in the army, such as the Chief of Public Affairs Office and Spokesman for the Philippine Army, the Chief of Staff for Headquarters and Headquarters Support Group, and as Chief for Information Operations Division.